 For many years, treatment for hypertension was not immediately given because not many people knew they had it.
 The signs and symptoms were hard to spot, such that it was called the silent killer.
 The symptoms of hypertension were mostly found internally, causing damage to your lungs, heart, brain, blood vessels, and kidneys quietly – especially if treatment for hypertension is not given right away.

 Fortunately, there are some hypertension factors that we can be aware of as a way of monitoring our condition.
-One of these factors include your blood pressure reading.
+One of these factors includes your blood pressure reading.
 Omron adopts the European Society of Hypertension (ESH) and of the European Society of Cardiology (ESC) guideline to define hypertension as above/ equal to 135/85 reading taken at home.
-If you do a home check on BP monitor and the result shows 135/85, for example, you can take this as a sign that your blood pressure is high normal and you may be considered as pre-hypertensive.
+If you do a home check on a BP monitor and the result shows 135/85, for example, you can take this as a sign that your blood pressure is high normal and you may be considered as pre-hypertensive.
 This means while you do not yet have hypertension, your blood pressure is higher than what is said to be optimal for adults.
 Another thing to include in terms of hypertension factors is that if you have adrenal gland disease or kidney disease, this may also lead to hypertension.

 More Hypertension Factors

-If you are also showing symptoms of hypertension without it being full blown, you may already be classified as pre-hypertensive.
+If you are also showing symptoms of hypertension without it being full-blown, you may already be classified as pre-hypertensive.
 These days, a growing number of individuals are becoming pre-hypertensive, showing symptoms of hypertension such as having blood pressure that is consistently above normal levels.
 If you are in this range, you may require a lifestyle change as a form of hypertension treatment.

-If your blood pressure reading averages as 140/90, (or even a little bit higher), you may note that you still don’t have any observable symptoms.
+If your blood pressure reading averages 140/90, (or even a little bit higher), you may note that you still don’t have any observable symptoms.
 When it goes up to 180/110, be warned – for you are already experiencing a hypertensive crisis.
 Take time to rest, and measure your blood pressure again on an accurate bp checking machine.
 If the reading is still high, call your doctor or better yet, have someone drive you to the nearest hospital.
-These very obvious symptoms of hypertension (already a full blown crisis) can develop into a heart attack, stroke, dementia, or kidney damage.
-Other symptoms that have evolved into a crisis will usually include any of the following: a shortness of breath, nosebleeds, severe headache, and anxiety.
+These very obvious symptoms of hypertension (already a full-blown crisis) can develop into a heart attack, stroke, dementia, or kidney damage.
+Other symptoms that have evolved into a crisis will usually include any of the following: shortness of breath, nosebleeds, severe headache, and anxiety.

 Who Are Candidates for Hypertension?